Beyond Theory brand images

 Building trust means that it can’t be all about you.
 Of course, you have needs and wants but trust is two-way phenomenon – therefore you need to have the other person’s interest in mind too.

-Consider the impact that your actions will have on the other person.
-This is where having empathy is important.
+is important.
 Although people often forget what they are told, they rarely forget how they are made to feel.

-Paul Beesley, director and senior consultant
+director and senior consultant

 Beyond Theory